“Everyone must believe in something. I believe I’ll go canoeing.” quote attributed (probably falsely!) to Henry David Thoreau

 There is also an out-of-print book first published in 1962 with a second edition in 1967.
 Indian Rock Paintings of the Great Lakes, was researched, written, and illustrated by Selwyn Dewdney and has a final chapter by Kenneth Kidd entitled “Anthropological Background”.
 It may be difficult to find.
 Luckily, the Toronto Public Library system has a couple of copies.
 I received a copy (the 1973 reprint) after a brief wait and spent a few enjoyable hours with it.

-The following maps from the book make clear why in our thirty years of canoe tripping in the north eastern part of Ontario we really haven’t had the chance to paddle by very many pictographs.
+The following maps from the book make clear why in our thirty years of canoe tripping in the northeastern part of Ontario we really haven’t had the chance to paddle by very many pictographs.
 Quetico and the Lake of the Woods area contain the majority of the identified sites.

 While the map work is from the early 1960’s it probably indicates most of the currently known pictograph and petroglyph sites.
-Something we hope to do before this summer’s trip is visit Bon Echo Park for southern Ontario’s largest collection of pictographs; on the way there we could also visit the petroglyph site just east of Peterborough, apparently the most impressive in all of Canada – and pay another visit to the Canadian Canoe Museum, truly a pilgrimage center for canoe devotees!
+Something we hope to do before this summer’s trip is visiting Bon Echo Park for southern Ontario’s largest collection of pictographs; on the way there we could also visit the petroglyph site just east of Peterborough, apparently the most impressive in all of Canada – and pay another visit to the Canadian Canoe Museum, truly a pilgrimage center for canoe devotees!
 See here for a Google map to locate the sites mentioned above.

 Re: the pictographs.
 I ended up creating a new post specifically on the rock paintings, focussing on sources of information and on a list of lakes and rivers where they can be found.
 Check out Indian Pictographs of the Canadian Shield if you want more information.